CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

      - Power it up - it will start transmitting every 30 seconds
      - Check the receiver LED.
 If the code has been accepted and stored, the receiver LED will go off and all is done for that sensor.

 N.B.
-It is possible for the reciever to recognise more than one code - You would just press the Receiver PROGRAM button again for 1-2 seconds, and then transmit from the other device.
-However, bear in mind it is not necessary to repeat code learning if all devices use the same code (as seen in the transmit sketch).
+It is possible for the receiver to recognise separate codes - To do this you would press the Receiver PROGRAM button again for 1-2 seconds to make the LED light up, and then transmit from the other device.
+However, bear in mind that if all devices use the same sketch TX "code" (as seen in the transmit sketch INO file), you do not need to do a repeat learning!